Understanding Latent Diffusability via Fisher Geometry: Experimental Details

 To maintain consistency with the pixel-space experiments, we use \(64 \times 64\) resolution images as input to the encoder.
 Although the pretrained NVAE model was originally trained on \(256 \times 256\) images, the encoder is fully convolutional and can therefore process inputs of different spatial resolutions without modifying the architecture.

-\paragraph{Diffusion models}
+\textbf{Diffusion models}

-For the pixel-space experiments, we use the same diffusion model trained on FFHQ data as described in Section~\ref{sec:exp_GPE}.
+For the pixel-space experiments, we use the same diffusion model trained on FFHQ data as described in \S\ref{sec:exp_VAE}.

 For the latent-space experiments, the NVAE encoder produces latent tensors of size \(20 \times d_{\bz} \times d_{\bz}\) at spatial resolutions \(d_{\bz} \in \{32,16,8,4,2\}\), where \(20\) denotes the channel dimension.
 Since multiple latent tensors exist at the same resolution level, we select a single representative latent for each \(d_{\bz}\), choosing the one closest to the input space in the encoder hierarchy.
 Diffusion models are then trained separately on the latent representations corresponding to each \(d_{\bz}\).
+We omit the case \(d_{\bz}=32\) from latent diffusion training, since the resulting latent dimensionality, \(20 \times 32 \times 32\), exceeds that of the input images and therefore does not provide a compressed representation.

-For the latent-space experiments, the patch size of the diffusion models is adjusted according to the input spatial resolution.
-We use patch size $4$ for \(d_{\bz}=32\), patch size $2$ for \(d_{\bz} \in \{16,8\}\), and patch size $1$ for \(d_{\bz} \in \{4,2\}\).
-The learning rate is linearly warmed up for $10{,}000$ kimg and then kept constant at \(1\times10^{-4}\).
-Each model is trained for $200{,}000$ kimg.
-All other model architecture and training parameters follow those in Section~\ref{sec:exp_GPE}.
+The diffusion architecture and training details largely follow those described in \S\ref{sec:exp_VAE}, except for small latent resolutions where we slightly simplify the U-Net: for \(d_{\bz}=4\) we use residual block configuration \((1,2,2)\), and for \(d_{\bz}=2\) we use \((1,2)\), due to the limited spatial resolution of the inputs.